andrewtbiehl/andrewtbiehl.com/_posts/2022-09-07-jekyll-tree-sitter.md

 before.
 With Python, Tree-sitter fails to recognize built-in types and keywords like `int` and `self`, whereas Rouge does not.
-In the Java example, I was disappointed to find that neither Rouge nor Tree-sitter distinguishes field variables, even despite the explicit use of `self` throughout the class.
+In the Java example, I was disappointed to find that neither Rouge nor Tree-sitter distinguishes field variables, even despite the explicit use of `this` throughout the class.
 Finally, both Tree-sitter and Rouge struggle to make much sense of most variables in Haskell.
 Tree-sitter's saving grace across all three languages is its unique ability to recognize function calls, although, in my opinion, it is inconsistent enough (and sometimes even incorrect) in Haskell for